MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 Downloaded in 0 hours, 0 minutes, 10 seconds.
 ```

-Likewaise, this command will download and install the Windows Server Core base OS image.
+Likewise, this command will download and install the Windows Server Core base OS image.
 The `-version` parameter is optional.
 Without a base OS image version specified, the latest version will be installed.

-> **Issue** Save-ContainerImage and Install-ContainerImage cmdlets fail to work with a WindowsServerCore container image in a PowerShell remoting session. **Workaround:** Logon to the machine using Remote Desktop and use Save-ContainerImage cmdlet directly.
+> **Issue** Save-ContainerImage and Install-ContainerImage cmdlets may fail to work with a WindowsServerCore container image in a PowerShell remoting session. **Workaround:** Logon to the machine using Remote Desktop and use Save-ContainerImage cmdlet directly.

 ```powershell
 PS C:\> Install-ContainerImage -Name WindowsServerCore -Version 10.0.10586.0